jelb30/Linkedin-Job-Scrapper/README.md

 Check:

 - `EMAIL_USER` is correct
-- `EMAIL_PASS` is a Gmail app password, not your normal Gmail password
+- `EMAIL_PASS` is a Gmail app password, not your regular Gmail password
 - the recipient fields are set correctly

 ### The script exits immediately

-That usually happens because you used `--run-once`.
-Remove it if you want the process to keep polling.
+That usually means you ran it with `--run-once`.
+Remove that flag if you want the process to keep polling.

 ## GitHub Desktop Workflow